Name-shitty-github-profile/Name-shitty-github-profile/README.md

 ### Hello

-- 🔭 I’m currently working on too much things
-- 🌱 I’m currently looking for a new programming language to learn !
+- 🌱 I’m currently looking for a new programming language to learn (probably rust, go or java!
 - 💬 You can ask me anything related to python
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I using linux since I'm 8